List of Protocols

 - Data safety and monitoring report or progress report (3 copies)

-As part of the VCC's data monitoring process, all investigator-initiated protocols must submit Quarterly Reports to the Vermont Cancer Center.
+As part of the University of Vermont Cancer Center's data monitoring process, all investigator-initiated protocols must submit Quarterly Reports to the University of Vermont Cancer Center.
 The purpose of this reporting is to ensure and document that the progress of a protocol and the protocol data are being reviewed by the PI and the Safety Officer on a regular basis.

-Closures for all studies must be reported to the VCC PRC / VCC Clinical Trials Office twice: once when the protocol is closed to accrual, and then again when the protocol is closed permanently.
+Closures for all studies must be reported to the University of Vermont Cancer Center PRMC / Clinical Trials Office twice: once when the protocol is closed to accrual, and then again when the protocol is closed permanently.

 Closed to Accrual: Amendment cover form– Submit one copy when the protocol is closed to accrual (i.e., no longer enrolling patients onto the protocol, but patients may still be receiving treatment, follow-ups, or data analysis per protocol)